Bruno of Cologne

-Bruno of Cologne, OCart (Bruno von Köln; Bruno di Colonia; c.
+Bruno of Cologne (Bruno von Köln; Bruno di Colonia; c.
 1030 – 6 October 1101), venerated as Saint Bruno, was the founder of the Carthusians.
 He personally founded the order's first two communities.
 He was a celebrated teacher at Reims and a close advisor of his former pupil, Pope Urban II.
 His feast day is 6 October.

 Life

 Bruno was born in Cologne about the year 1030.
 According to tradition, he belonged to the family of Hartenfaust, or Hardebüst, one of the principal families of the city.
 Little is known of his early years, except that he studied theology in the present-day French city of Reims before returning to his native land.

 His education completed, Bruno returned to Cologne, where he was most likely ordained a priest around 1055 and provided with a canonry at St. Cunibert's.
 In 1056, Bishop Gervais recalled him to Reims, where the following year he found himself head of the episcopal school, which at the time included the direction of the schools and the oversight of all the educational establishments of the diocese.
 For eighteen years, from 1057 to 1075, he maintained the prestige which the school of Reims attained under its former masters, Remi of Auxerre, and others.

 Bruno led the school for nearly two decades, acquiring an excellent reputation as a philosopher and theologian.
 Among his students were Eudes of Châtillon, afterwards Pope Urban II, Rangier, Cardinal and Bishop of Reggio, Robert, Bishop of Langres, and a large number of prelates and abbots.